 16 Project Name HOME Program Administration

 Target Area Citywide

 Goals Supported Planning for Housing and Community Development

 Needs Addressed Other Housing and Community Development Needs

-Funding HOME: \$60,686
+Funding HOME: \$56,379 \$290,949

-Description Eligibility Citation: 24 CFR 92.207(a) - General Management, Oversight and Coordination National Objective Citation: Not Applicable
+Descript Description Eligibility Citation: 24 CFR 92.207(a) - General Management, Oversight and Coordination National Objective Citation: Not Applicable

-Development is responsible for adr HOME program.
-Up to 10 percent allocation will be used to provide for other program administration costs a the HOME program, including plann The City of Huntington Beach Office of Business Development is responsible for administering the HOME program.
-Up to 10 percent of the HOME allocation will be used to provide for staffing and other program administration costs associated with the HOME program, including planning, reporting, monitoring, and IDIS setup and maintenance.
+The City of Huntington Beach Office of Business Development is responsible for administering the HOME program.
+Up to 10 25 percent of the HOME allocation will be used to provide for staffing and other program administration costs associated with the HOME program, including planning, reporting, monitoring, and IDIS setup and maintenance.

 Target Date 6/30/2020

 Estimate the number and type of families that will Not applicable.

 benefit from the proposed activities

 Location Description Not applicable.

 Planned Activities Same as description.

 17 Project Name CDBG Program Administration

 Target Area Citywide

 Goals Supported Planning for Housing and Community Development

 Needs Addressed Other Housing and Community Development Needs

-Funding CDBG: \$201,139
+Funding CDBG: \$199,518

-Description Eligibility Citation: 24 CFR 570.206(a) - Administration and Planning/General Program Administration National Objective Citation: Not Applicable The City will conduct the following administration/planning activities: (1) General Administration of CDBG Program, including preparation of budget, applications, certifications and agreements; (2) Coordination of CDBG-funded capital improvement projects; (3) Coordination of Public Service Subrecipients, (4) Coordination of HOME-funded housing projects; (5) Monitoring of CDBG projects/programs to ensure compliance with federal regulations; (6) Preparation of the Annual Action Plan; (7) Preparation of the CAPER; and (8) Fair Housing Foundation counseling, education and

-enforcement.
-Up to 20% of the annual CDBG

-entitlement is allowed for administration activities.
+Description Eligibility Citation: 24 CFR 570.206(a) - Administration and Planning/General Program Administration National Objective Citation: Not Applicable

+The City will conduct the following administration/planning activities: (1) General Administration of CDBG Program, including preparation of budget, applications, certifications and agreements; (2) Coordination of CDBG-funded capital improvement projects; (3) Coordination of Public Service Subrecipients, (4) Coordination of HOME-funded housing projects; (5) Monitoring of CDBG projects/programs to ensure compliance with federal regulations; (6) Preparation of the Annual Action Plan; (7) Preparation of the CAPER; and (8) Fair Housing Foundation counseling, education and enforcement.
+Up to 20% of the annual CDBG entitlement is allowed for administration activities.

 Target Date 6/30/2020

 Estimate the number and type of families that will Not applicable.

 benefit from the proposed activities

 Location Description Not applicable.

 Planned Activities Same as description.

 18 Project Name Fair Housing Foundation

 Target Area Citywide

 Goals Supported Provide Needed Community Services to Low and

 Moderate Persons

 Needs Addressed Priority Community Services

 Funding CDBG: \$30,000

 Description Eligibility Citation: 24 CFR 570.206(c) -

 Administration and Planning/Fair Housing

 Activities

 National Objective Citation: Not Applicable

 The Fair Housing Foundation (FHF) offers a

 comprehensive Fair Housing Program that meets

 the HUD CDBG requirement to affirmatively

 further fair housing and includes the following

 services: 1) discrimination complaint counseling,

 intake, investigations, and resolutions; 2)

-education and outreach services; 3) general

-housing (tenant/landlord) counseling, mediations,
+education and outreach services; 3) general housing (tenant/landlord) counseling, mediations,

 assistance, resolution, and referrals; and 4)

-affirmatively further fair housing activities to
+assistance, resolution, and referrals; and affirmatively further fair housing activities

 address the Analysis of Impediments to Fair

-Towned Date Housing Choice.
+Housing Choice.

 Target Date 6/30/2020

 Estimate the number and type of families that will Not applicable.

-benefit from the proposed activities Citywide
+benefit from the proposed activities

-Location Description Planned Activities Citywide.
+Location Description Citywide.

 Planned Activities Same as description.